-FCIC is the primary system used to access Florida records including Criminal History Record Information (CHRI), and Hot Files which includes Persons, Status, and Property records.
+FCIC is the primary system used to access Florida records including Criminal History Record Information (CHRI), and Hot Files which includes Person records, Status records, and Property records.
 In addition, FCIC also supports queries of Concealed Weapon Permits issued by the Department of Agriculture and Consumer Services.
 The Concealed Weapon Permit information is provided only to law enforcement agencies.